-This includes the content topics you choose to write about, what keywords you include in on page SEO, your marketing emails, and your content promotion.
+This includes the content topics you choose to write about, what keywords you include in on-page SEO, your marketing emails, and your content promotion.

 Conducting thorough research for keywords is a great way to give yourself a better understanding of your target audience.
-Keywords provide as the indicators of what your customers are searching for through their own words and phrases.
+Keywords provide the indicators of what your customers are searching for through their own words and phrases.

 Understanding Keyword Themes